 - Light vaginal bleeding.

 Emergency contraception is used to prevent pregnancy from occurring if you feel you are at risk of becoming pregnant after having sexual intercourse.
-It can be accessed over-the-counter in many pharmacies without having to show any identification.
+Emergency contraception is available over-the-counter at many retailers or as a prescription, which is usually covered by insurance.
 The morning after pill is extremely safe and effective.

 Taking the morning after pill can also temporarily affect your menstrual cycle, causing it to be a week early or even a week late.
 If your period is more than four weeks late after taking the morning after pill, it is best to take a test to rule out pregnancy.